 Dr Megan Wright is a University Academic Fellow at The University of Leeds, whose research focuses on developing chemical proteomic tools to understand biological mechanism.
 Megan established her independent group in 2016, following a PhD at Imperial College London and Marie Curie Fellowship at TU Munich.
 She was recently awarded an ACS Infectious Diseases Young Investigator Award 2019.
 Megan leads a team of chemical biologists designing small molecule probes and applying these to detect and manipulate the interactions and modifications of proteins in living cells.

-Diana is a postdoctoral research associate working with Andy Wilson and Megan Wright on the development of new tools to understand and influence protein-protein interactions involving intrinsically disordered regions.
+Dr Diana Gimenez-Ibanez is a postdoctoral research associate working with Andy Wilson and Megan Wright on the development of new tools to understand and influence protein-protein interactions involving intrinsically disordered regions.